geofflangenderfer/gigMax/README.md

 ## What technical decisions did you make?
 Why?
 - React frontend: fast prototyping, familiarity allowed me to focus on business logic
 - Node backend: fast prototyping, familiarity allowed me to focus on business logic
 - PostgreSQL database: open-source database common in startups.
-I would like tobuild my own startup or work at a startup, so this choice increases my value in either scenario
+I would like to build my own startup or work at a startup, so this choice increases my value in either scenario
 - TDD: I hope to add more features to gigMax, and TDD will help make my codebase extensible by reducing risk of breaking changes.
 The tradeoff is more initial time to build, which I think was worth it.

 ## What tech stack did you use?
 Why?